 accordingly.
 To explore eps

-values, follow the
+values, run the function

-defining eps
+initially without defining eps

 Author